ginatrapani/ginatrapani.org/content/studio/_index.md

 # [Gina Trapani](/)

-## Hello!
-I'm a software person who loves to make stuff.
+## Welcome!
+I make small curiosities on the web for the joy of it.

 I believe the web is the greatest creative platform of all time.
-I try to create things that are interesting, beautiful, and easy to use.
+I try to make things that are interesting, beautiful, and easy to use.
 Here are a few things I've made for fun.

 {{< project-list >}}

+Questions, notes, and bug reports are all welcome.
 You can send me a message on [Bluesky](https://bsky.app/profile/ginatrapani.org), or via email to my usual username at Gmail.

 Thanks for your interest.